Miss McKinnon is our Geography Subject Lead.

 Teaching and learning style

 At Wrenbury, we use a variety of teaching and learning styles to teach Geography.
-We believe that this can be achieved by working on their knowledge, skills and inquiries which are familiar to the children.
 We encourage children to ask as well as answer geographical questions.
 We offer the opportunity to use a variety of data, such as maps, statistics, graphs, pictures, and aerial photographs, and we incorporate the use of IT in Geography lessons where this serves to enhance their learning.
 Wherever possible, we involve the children in 'real' geographical activities, e.g. research of the local environment through field studies, through a local environmental problem or use of the Internet to investigate a current issue.

 The learning environment